-FREQUENTLY ASKED QUESTIONS ABOUT MRIS
+FREQUENTLY ASKED QUESTIONS ABOUT an MRI

 The length of the exam itself depends on the type of study being performed.
 MRI exams take an average of 20 to 45 minutes.
 There are a few variables that will determine time, including the part of your body we are scanning and whether your scan requires a contrast dye.